Atomic Habits Book Review | Author, James Clear

 Is there an easy way to build good habits and eliminate bad ones?
 Yes, reading the Atomic Habits book review will help convince you to get started.
 I’m a firm believer that incremental, systematic changes add up significantly over time.
 Change doesn’t happen overnight.

-Whether you are in the process of cutting wasteful spending or increasing your income, focusing on the system that leads to attaining your longer-term goals is important.
+Whether you are in the process of cutting wasteful spending, increasing your income, or losing weight for that matter, focusing on the system that leads to attaining your longer-term goals is important.
 The desired results happen without thinking about it.

 And, good habits are developed based on who you believe you are and not who you’ll “someday” become.